geogardenclub/geogardenclub.github.io/docs/user-guide/get-started/home.md

 Each time you sign in to the GeoGardenClub app, you will be taken to the Home screen.
 The Home screen is your "dashboard" and provides quick access to important features.

-## Home screen components
+## Screen components

-Here is an example that highlights some of the Home screen components:
+Here is an example that highlights some of standard components of GeoGardenClub screens:

 <img width="300" src="/img/user-guide/home-annotated.png"/>

-**Banner:** All screens start with a Banner that shows the chapter you are in and your username.
-Tap your username for a drop-down list that takes you to your settings or allows you to logout.
+**Banner:** All screens start with a Banner that shows the chapter you are in and a cog wheel icon.
+Tap the icon for a drop-down list that takes you to your settings or allows you to logout.

-**NavBar:** The Home screen NavBar provides:
+**NavBar:** The NavBar provides:
-* The name of the screen.
-* The Help icon ("?").
-Tap it to navigate to the User Guide documentation for the currently displayed view on this Home screen.
-* The "hamburger" icon.
+* A "hamburger" icon.
 Tap it to reveal the Drawer.
+* The name of the current screen.
+* A Help icon ("?").
+Tap it to navigate to the User Guide documentation for the current screen.

 Some screens may provide additional icons in the NavBar to support operations like editing, deletion, copying, etc.

-**Bottom NavBar:** The Home screen includes a Bottom NavBar with icons that take you to useful "views".
-In the Home screen, there are five views (Gardens, Observations, Tasks, Chat, and Share).
-For these views, a red notification icon will appear if something has changed since the last time you visited.
+**Bottom NavBar:** Some screens, like the Home screen, include a Bottom NavBar with icons that take you to useful "views".
+In the Home screen, there are five views (Insights, Gardens, Observations, Tasks, and Forums).
+For these views, a red notification icon might appear if something has changed since the last time you visited.

 ## The Drawer